NuGet/docs.microsoft.com-nuget/docs/install-nuget-client-tools.md

 > [!Tip]
 > Use `nuget update -self` on Windows to update an existing nuget.exe to the latest version.

+For more information, see [Install and use packages using the nuget.exe CLI](consume-packages/install-use-packages-nuget-cli.md).

 > [!Note]
 > The latest recommended NuGet CLI is always available at `https://dist.nuget.org/win-x86-commandline/latest/nuget.exe`.
 For compatibility purposes  with older continuous integration systems, a previous URL, `https://nuget.org/nuget.exe` currently provides the [deprecated 2.8.6 CLI tool](https://github.com/NuGet/NuGetGallery/issues/5381).